Cameron Maybin

-Cameron Keith Maybin (born April 4, 1987) is an American former professional baseball outfielder and current broadcaster.
-He played in Major League Baseball (MLB) for the Detroit Tigers, Florida / Miami Marlins, San Diego Padres, Atlanta Braves, Los Angeles Angels, Houston Astros, Seattle Mariners, New York Yankees, Chicago Cubs and New York Mets.
+Cameron Keith Maybin (born April 4, 1987) is an American professional baseball broadcaster and former center fielder.
+He played in Major League Baseball (MLB) for the Detroit Tigers, Florida / Miami Marlins, San Diego Padres, Atlanta Braves, Los Angeles Angels, Houston Astros, Seattle Mariners, New York Yankees, Chicago Cubs, and New York Mets.
 He was the tenth overall pick in the 2005 MLB draft by the Tigers and debuted with them in 2007.
 With the Astros, he won the 2017 World Series.

-Early career
+Early life

 Maybin played high school baseball for T. C. Roberson High School in Asheville, North Carolina.
-As a freshman, he led his team to a state title and was named the tournament's most valuable player.
+As a freshman, he led his team to the 2002 North Carolina 3A state title and was named MVP of the state championship series.
 Joe Hayden, his manager with the Midland Redskins, said he had "the same instincts in the outfield and at the plate" as Ken Griffey Jr., who Hayden also coached in the Connie Mack Division, an amateur baseball league for players 18 and younger.
 The summer before his senior season, Maybin won the Connie Mack batting title and the 2004 Connie Mack World Series MVP award.
 Maybin was also named the 2004 Baseball America Youth Player of the Year.